 - (f) A research work allocation will be determined on the basis of the previous three years research outcomes and reasonably taking into account institutional research priorities.
-Research work allocations for an individual staff member will be set pursuant to this clause (f), (g) and (h) with reference to an approved discipline-specific table or formula. - (g) Other factors will be taken into account which may result in an increased research allocation, for example to provide an opportunity to build a research profile, for early career researchers, to assist a return to research after extended leave or where the research performance of an academic area or individual needs to be increased.
-Expected research outcomes will be reasonable and appropriate for the level of appointment of the staff member. - (h) A staff member with no research allocation will have a time allocation and an approved work plan for the use of that time of no less than 10% to undertake scholarship aimed at consolidating and extending systematised knowledge of their discipline area(s).
+Research work allocations for an individual staff member will be set pursuant to this clause (f), (g) and (h) with reference to research expectations in the relevant Faculty WAM. - (g) Other factors will be taken into account which may result in an increased research allocation, for example to provide an opportunity to build a research profile, for early career researchers who will normally receive an adjusted allocation during their academic probation period, to assist a return to research after extended leave or where the research performance of an academic area or individual needs to be increased.
+Expected research outcomes will be reasonable and appropriate for the level of appointment of the staff member.

+(h) A staff member with no research allocation will have a time allocation and an approved work plan for the use of that time of no less than 10% to undertake scholarship aimed at consolidating and extending systematised knowledge of their discipline area(s).
+A staff member receiving the minimum 10% allocation will not be expected to produce research outcomes.